Steven Mackintosh

-Steven Mackintosh (born 30 April 1967) is an English actor and narrator.
+Steven Mackintosh is an English actor and narrator.
 He is perhaps best known for his role as Andreas Tanis in the action horror films Underworld: Evolution (2006) and Underworld: Rise of the Lycans (2009).

 Mackintosh received a British Academy Television Award nomination for his leading role in the BBC One television film Care (2000).
 His other notable roles were in the films Lock, Stock and Two Smoking Barrels (1998) and The Land Girls (1998), as well as the first series of Luther (2010).